CesareIurlaro/clips-project/README.md

 # Project management

 The project, contained within the 'A-star' folder, has been divided into three main parts:
-- `alghorithm`, which contains all the CLIPS modules related to the algorithm used,
+- `algorithm`, which contains all the CLIPS modules related to the algorithm used,
 - `domain`, that contains functions, facts, rules and templates used specifically for the domain,
 - `knowledge_bases`, that contains the knowledge bases used for the project.